Where is Mount Everest Located?

 Historical and Cultural Significance

-The significance of Mount Everest is far beyond its geographical stature, and it's more about the embodied rich cultural and spiritual meanings that are reflected in its local names:
+The significance of Mount Everest is far beyond its national geographical stature, and it's more about the embodied rich cultural and spiritual meanings that are reflected in its local names:

 Nepali: Known as Sagarmatha, which translates to "Forehead of the Sky," this name highlights the mountain's majestic height and its celestial associations.